RAMSON-OFON/datascience/README.md

 # Data science / Analyst
-This Repo consist of projects that are part of the datacience life cycle.
+This Repo shall consist of projects that are part of the datacience life cycle.
 This cycle include:

 Data Capture: Data acquisition, data entry, signal reception, data extraction